robvanson/akouste/README.md

 ## Under the hood

 The akoúste experiments are constructed as a self-contained web page in plain HTML + CSS + Javascript.
 Experiments can be constructed in a [self contained Web page editor](https://robvanson.github.io/akouste/akousteCreate.html).
 The basis is a markdown text file using [markdown-it](https://github.com/markdown-it/markdown-it) ([demo](https://markdown-it.github.io/)).
-The markdown file will have experimental settings and the stimulus table appended in a comment section.
+The markdown file will have experimental settings and the stimulus table appended in a comment section at the end.
+This information can be edited directly in the markdown file, but care should be taken as the formatting requirements are rather strict.

 Stimulus tables are incorporated into the experiment web page from CSV tables.
 Stimuli can be presented with fixed or dynamic practice items, in pseudo-randomized order, with pseudo-randomized pairs if two sounds are to be presented.
 The answers are added as seperate columns to the stimulus table Stimulus tables can contain more information than just the stimuli which makes the results tables directly usable for analysis.